testjamesman/ec2-db-quick/README.md

     ```

-2.  **Make the dependency script executable:**
+2.  **Install dependencies:**

     ```
     chmod +x deploy.sh

-    ```

-3.  **Run the script to install Docker and Docker Compose:**

-    ```
     ./deploy.sh

     ```

-4.  **IMPORTANT:** After the script finishes, you **must log out and log back in** to your EC2 instance for the Docker group permissions to apply.
+3.  **IMPORTANT:** Log out and log back in to your EC2 instance for the Docker group permissions to apply.

 #### Step 3: Run the Application

-With Docker and Docker Compose installed, you can now start the application and database with a single command.

 1.  **Navigate to the project directory:**